mrowe/mikerowecode.com/_posts/2004-04-08-image-patch.md

+---
+layout: post
-A patch to the Drupal image module
+title: A patch to the Drupal image module
+---

 I wrote a small patch to the [Drupal][1] [image module][2] that provides a block to list the top-level image taxonomy terms (the set